Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

 1. Next, add the **addRow** function to **src/utils/excelTableUtil.cs**.
-Notice that it call the ensureTable function we just created to ensure the Excel table has been created.
+Notice that **addRow** calls the ensureTable function we just created to ensure the Excel table has been created.

     ````typescript
-    // Appends a row to the table
-    addRow = async (data) => {
+    // Appends a row to the table. addRow = async (data) => {
         return new Promise(async (resolve, reject) => {
             this.ensureTable(true).then(async (tableRef:Excel.Table) => {
                 await Excel.run(async (context) => {
                     var sheet = context.workbook.worksheets.getActiveWorksheet();
-                    // Add the new row
+                    // Add the new row.
                     tableRef.rows.add(null, [data]);
-                    // Autofit columns and rows if supported by API if (Office.context.requirements.isSetSupported("ExcelApi", 1.2)) {
+                    // Autofit columns and rows if supported by Excel. if (Office.context.requirements.isSetSupported("ExcelApi", 1.2)) {
                         sheet.getUsedRange().format.autofitColumns();
                         sheet.getUsedRange().format.autofitRows();